 With thoughtful preparation, your home can be a happy place for your cat during the holidays, whether you celebrate Christmas, Hanukkah, Kwanzaa, or another special occasion.
-These eight tips can help you make sure the holidays are stress-free for your fur baby.
+These eight tips can help you make sure the holidays are stress-free for your cat.

 Let's start with the Christmas tree and your holiday decorations.
-You want to be extra careful when you cat-proof your tree, since fake snow, tree water, certain holiday plants, and even tinsel can be dangerous to cats.
+You want to be extra careful with cats and Christmas trees.
+Take the necessary measures to cat-proof your tree, since fake snow, tree water, and tinsel can be dangerous to cats.

-Avoid decorating the tree with tinsel, which can injure your cat if he eats it.
+Tinsel: Avoid decorating the tree with tinsel, which can injure your cat if he eats it.
 Try felt, paper, or wood decorations instead.
-You might also want to spray a scent your cat doesn't like around the tree, like citrus or apple cider vinegar.
+Spray the tree with a scent cats don't like, like citrus or apple cider vinegar.

-Don't leave the cords and wires exposed where your cat can chew on them, and be sure to turn off the lights when you leave.
+Lights: Don't leave electrical cords and wires exposed because your cat can chew on them.
+And be sure to turn off the lights when you leave.

-If you have a live tree, cover the water reservoir with a tree skirt to prevent your cat from drinking out of it.
+Tree Water: If you have a live tree, cover the water reservoir with a tree skirt to prevent your cat from drinking it.
 Even if you're not using a chemical additive in the water, the debris from the tree entering the water can make your cat sick.

-Be extra cautious with holiday plants and avoid the ones that are poisonous or toxic to cats, such as poinsettias, holly, and mistletoe, to name a few.
-Because there are no guarantees when it comes to all the creative ways cats can get themselves into trouble, the best choice is not to leave them alone with holiday decorations in the first place.
+Holiday plants: Be cautious with all plants and avoid plants that are toxic to cats, such as amaryllis, lilies, poinsettias, holly, and mistletoe.
+Because there are myriad ways cats can get themselves into trouble, it's best not to leave them alone with holiday decorations.

 When guests are in your home for festivities, always let your cat decide whether he would like to interact with them or not.
-If a guest approaches or tries to pet your cat, your cat may feel threatened and fearful.
-Let your cat set the pace for guest interaction.
+If a guest approaches or tries to pet your cat, he may feel threatened or fearful.
+Let your floof set the pace for guest interaction.
 In other words, let it be on your cat's terms.

-3. Use Calming Diffusers to Help Your Cat Stay Relaxed
+3. Calming Diffusers Can Help Your Cat Stay Relaxed

 Cats use pheromones to help them feel safe and calm.
 Managing your cat's stress through all the changes in the home during the holidays is much easier when you can mimic those calming pheromones.
-Instead of feeling worried about guests coming through the front door or about new decorations, your cat can have a sense of safety and calmness.
+Instead of worrying about guests walking through the front door or whether holiday decorations will invite chaos, you can help your cat maintain a sense of calm.

 The Comfort Zone Calming Diffuser mimics a cat's natural pheromones, communicating that everything is safe and secure.
-It can help your cat enjoy the holidays and the interesting activities that have temporarily become part of her life.
-Plug it in a few days before the changes (decorating, parties, etc.) begin, so it has time to start working.
+It can help your cat roll with the holidays — and the additional stimulation that has temporarily become part of her life.
+Plug the calming diffuser in a few days before the festivities begin, so it has time to start working.

-4. Create a Safe Space to Get Away from It All
+4. Create a Safe Space for Your Cat

-To keep stress levels down, create a place for your cat where he will feel comfortable and protected while watching all the new activity in the home.
-Consider using a cat tree, a hooded cat bed under a table, or a pop-up cat tent to create a sense of safety while still viewing the world.
-Spray the cat bed or pop-up cat tent with calming pheromones to help create a restful retreat for your kitty.
-If you have a kitten, a heated bed with a pillow that vibrates like a heartbeat will help keep him calm.
+To keep stress levels down, create a place for your cat where he will feel comfortable and protected while observing all the new activity in the home.
+Consider using a cat tree, a covered bed under a table, or a pop-up cat tent to create a sense of privacy for her.
+Spray the hide-away with calming pheromones to make it inviting.
+If you have a kitten, a heated bed with a pillow that vibrates like a mother's heartbeat will help keep him calm.

 Some cats might prefer to be confined to one area (like a bedroom) with the door shut.
-This space should have all their necessary items (food, water, litter boxes, toys, and a resting area) and be a place of retreat when the holiday excitement is a little too much.
+This space should have all the necessary items (food, water, litter box, toys, and a bed) for kitty to retreat when the holiday excitement is too much.

 5. Promote Confidence-Building Activities